 Potency of Rosin

-The potency of rosin can vary a lot, depending on the material and the pressure, temperature and time used to process it.
-At its best, rosin has the potential to achieve a potency above 90% (flower can reach at most 30%).
+The potency of SHO can vary a lot, depending on the material and the pressure, temperature and time used to process it.
+At its best, SHO has the potential to achieve a potency above 90% (flower can reach at most 30%).
 That makes rosin similar to other concentrates.
 The big difference is purity.

-Purity of Rosin (Vs. BHO And Other Concentrates)
+Purity of SHO (Vs. BHO And Other Concentrates)

-Rosin is extracted using heat and pressure only.
-No solvents are used whatsoever.
+Solventless hash oil is extracted using heat and pressure only.
+No solvents are used whatsoever (as the word 'solventless' might suggest).
 That is what distinguishes rosin from other concentrates.

 The one SHO gets compared to most often is butane hash oil (BHO).
 BHO uses butane to remove the cannabinoids from the terpenes.
 While the butane is purged from the oil, some residual solvent usually remains.

 Moreover, the BHO extraction process allows you to cover up for low-quality starting material.
 The chemicals used make it possible to disguise moldy flower, cheap trim or some other undesirable material.

 The process of extracting SHO does not give you this liberty, meaning you must use a high-quality input material.
 The rosin you end up with is a direct reflection of the starting material, because you can not change the chemical makeup.
 The integrity of the plant is maintained.

 Producing a concentrate using a hydrocarbon solvent like butane takes at least 24 hours, because the solvent must be purged before the concentrate can be consumed.

 Producing a batch of SHO takes mere seconds.
 If you take into account the time needed to heat up the plates, it still takes under 10 minutes.
 It can be produced using items most of us have at home.
 The entire process of extracting your own is described in this article.